9 min

 Experiment with formats

 Starting to create YouTube Shorts can also be a great way to attract new viewers.
-However, it’s important to add them moderately so that the YouTube algorithm doesn’t consider your channel to be focused only on short videos.
+However, it is important to add them in moderation so that the YouTube algorithm does not consider your channel to be focused only on short videos.

 Reality check

-Self-knowledge and honesty with yourself is also key in creating content on YouTube, so it’s important to ask yourself from time to time whether the genre you’re creating is still Interesting for your viewers.
-If you're seeing a decline in your content, you probably know the answer.
-Take time to analyze and reevaluate your videos and trends, not just yours but also your competitors'.
+Self-knowledge and honesty with yourself is key also in creating content on YouTube, so it is important to occasionally ask yourself whether the genre you create is still interesting for your viewers.
+If you are noticing a decline in interest in your content, you probably know the answer.
+Take time to analyze and reevaluate your videos and trends, not only for yourself, but also for your competitors.

-Look at the content and numbers of creators who make videos in the same or similar genres as you.
+See the content and numbers of creators who create videos in the same or similar genre as you.
 If they're doing well, find out why.
-Do they make longer videos?
-Do they include visuals in their videos?
-And if they're not doing well, it's likely that interest in videos in that genre has completely dropped and it's time to adapt to current trends.
+Are they making longer videos?
+Are they incorporating visuals into their videos?
+And if they're not doing well, it's likely that interest in that genre has completely dropped and it's time to adapt to current trends.

 …